 KFMC Health Improvement Partners

-This position is responsible for completing reviews and processing of selected cases and/or special requests in a timely and accurate manner and in accordance to KFMC contract requirements.
+This position is responsible for completing retrospective reviews and processing of selected cases and/or special requests in a timely and accurate manner and in accordance with KFMC contract requirements.
+Conducts utilization reviews to determine if patients are receiving care appropriate to illness or condition.
+Monitors patient charts and records to evaluate care concurrent with the patient’s treatment.
+Evaluates the quality of patient care.
+Monitors adherence to clinical best practices.
+Collects and compilies data as required and according to applicable policies and regulations.
+Consults with physicians as needed.
 This position works in collaboration with internal staff members and/or departments as well as external sources; the position is expected to function independently, as well as collaboratively.

 - Completion of review functions based on established procedures and contract requirements.